Enjoying EarthSky? Subscribe.

 Photo credit: joiseyshowaa

-The concept for World Oceans Day was first proposed by Canada in 1992 at the Earth Summit in Rio de Janeiro.
-In December 2008, a United Nations resolution designated June 8th of each year as World Oceans Day.
+Canada first proposed the concept for World Oceans Day in 1992 at the Earth Summit in Rio de Janeiro.
+In December 2008, a United Nations resolution designated June 8 of each year as World Oceans Day.

 The Ocean Poject and the World Ocean Network have helped to promote and coordinate World Oceans Day since 2002.
 These organizations work with aquariums, zoos, museums, conservation organizations, schools and businesses to plan World Oceans Day activities around the world.